rustwasm/wasm-bindgen/README.md

 Here this section will attempt to be a reference for the various features implemented in this project.

-In the `wasm_bindgen!` macro you can have three items: functions, structs, and impls.
+In the `wasm_bindgen!` macro you can have four items: functions, structs, impls, and foreign mdoules.
 Impls can only contain functions.
 No lifetime parameters or type parameters are allowed on any of these types.
+Foreign modules must have the `"JS"` abi and currently only allow integer/string arguments and integer return values.

 All structs referenced through arguments to functions should be defined in the macro itself.
 Arguments allowed are: